harendra-kumar/concise-haskell/language/24-dependent-types.rst

 The type of singleton values for natural numbers is SNat, a GADT indexed by a type of kind Nat.::

-  data SNat ::Nat → ∗ where
+  data SNat :: Nat → ∗ where
-  SZero ::SNat ’Zero
+  SZero :: SNat ’Zero
   SSucc :: ∀ (n ::Nat).
 SNat n → SNat (’Succ n)

 A graphical schematic of the relationship between the original